 Originally released in 1983, the band intended Blue Monday to be an encore song – they could just press a few buttons to set it going and nick right off to the edible, drinkable and other delights of the band room.
 As they gradually realised what they had, however, they saw more potential for it.

 It was subsequently exclusively released on 12″ vinyl, with no markings as to what it was called or who it was by (unless you cracked the colour code).
 The band and record company didn’t think it would sell that well, and spent a fortune creating cutout record sleeves that made it look like a giant floppy disk.
-They cost so much that a loss was made on each copy sold.
+They cost so much that legend has it a loss was made on each copy sold (although band member Stephen Morris duspiutes this in his book Fast Forward: Confessions of a Post-Punk Percussionist: Volume II).
 Blue Monday went on to become the biggest-selling 12″ single of all time…

 That would likely be because it was brilliant – with nods to ’70s disco, classical music and a Kraftwerkian future that makes it still sound as vital today.
 Regardless, Quincy Jones saw fit to remix it in 1988 – producing Blue Monday ’88 – adding a whole bunch of stuff that made it busier, but arguably not better.
 It was then re-remixed again in 1995 – you guessed it, Blue Monday ’95 – but no messing about came close to brilliance of the original.

 Chart-wise, the original peaked at number 13 in Australia, no mean feat when it was only available in the more expensive 12″ format (but only with a crappy printed sleeve).
 The more pocket-friendly Blue Monday ’88 came in a range of formats and hit number four here, while the 1995 remix struggled to 109 before free-falling.